linobollansee/property-value-maximizer/README.md

         - The environment variables must be configured correctly for deployment.
         - Deployment is automated with auto-deploy.
       - Tasks:
-        - Deploy the application to Render
+        - Deploy the application to Render.
-        - Define the necessary build and start commands in Render settings
+        - Define the necessary build and start commands in Render settings.
         - Configure environment variables required for deployment.
         - Enable auto-deploy from the connected repository.
       - How they were completed:
-        - A new Web Service was created on Render
+        - A new Web Service was created on Render.
-        - The build command was set to `pip install -r requirements.txt && ./setup.sh` and the start command to `streamlit run app.py`
+        - The build command was set to `pip install -r requirements.txt && ./setup.sh` and the start command to `streamlit run app.py`.
-        - Environment variables were set to `PORT` `Value: 8501` and `PYTHON_VERSION` `Value: 3.12.1`
+        - Environment variables were set to `PORT` `Value: 8501` and `PYTHON_VERSION` `Value: 3.12.1`.
         - Auto-deploy settings were set to Yes.

 ## Hypothesis and how to validate hypothesis